wp-plugins/dynamic-featured-image/readme.txt

 = 2.
 There is no additional image on the page when I save it or publish it? = This happens when there is any problem in saving you post or page properly.
 For example if you try to save or publish the post without the post title the featured images may not be saved properly.

 = 3.
+Can i set the image from remote url? =
+Yes, from ver.
+2.0.0 you can now add images from the remote url.
+However the helper functions may not work properly.
+Alt, caption and title attribute for these images cannot be retrieved using helper functions for now. `NULL` is returned instead.

+= 4.
 Other problems or questions? =
 You can always contact me at `ankitpokhrel@gmail.com`, if you have any question or queries about the project.
 I am available for freelance work too.